 Many people suffer from a poor night's sleep due to any one of a number of factors.
 Issues such as insomnia, chronic pain, stress and some diseases can all steal sleep at night and leave you feeling lethargic and grumpy during the day.

-Healthy Sleeping Habits Help You Get a Good Night’s Rest
+Healthy Sleeping Habits For Adults Help You Get a Good Night’s Rest

 While many things can be the cause of your tossing and turning at night, you can give yourself the best chance at getting the proper rest you need by developing healthy sleeping habits and then following your routine every night.
 Your body will adapt to the rituals you go through to prepare for sleep and begin to expect sleep when you fall into your nightly habits.